The page has been translated by Gen AI.

 • You can connect up to 300 resources at the same location.
 If you need to connect more than 300, use the API.

-• The replica’s connection server can be modified when the replication state is stopped.
+• The replica’s connected server can be modified when the replication status is stopped.

-• The backup copy’s connected server can be modified when the backup status is stopped.
+• The backup’s linked server can be modified when the backup status is stopped.

 You can connect or disconnect a VPC Endpoint.

-2. Click the File Storage menu on the Service Home page.
-Navigate to the File Storage list page.
+2. On the Service Home page, click the File Storage menu.
+You will be taken to the File Storage list page.

-3. File Storage List page, click the resource to modify the VPC Endpoint connection.
-Navigate to the File Storage Details page.
+3. On the File Storage List page, click the resource to modify the VPC Endpoint connection.
+Then go to the File Storage Details page.

 4. Click the Edit button of the VPC Endpoint item.
-The Select VPC Endpoint popup opens.
+The Select VPC Endpoint popup window opens.

 5. After selecting or deselecting the resource, click the Confirm button.